 The Night Manager and London Spy

 ~The Night Manager Until watching this series I was pretty unfamiliar with Tom Hiddleston.
 While I knew of him, I certainly couldn’t remember actually watching him in anything.
 But this.
-This is an exotic, sexy stunner of a political thriller… and I must confess that I may have fallen just a teensy weensy bit in love with Tom’s mellifluous voice and mega watt smile.
+This is an exotic, sexy stunner of a political thriller — and I must confess that I may have fallen just a teensy weensy bit in love with Tom’s mellifluous voice and mega watt smile.

 Hiddleston is Jonathon Pine, ex-soldier turned hotel night manager whom we first meet in Cairo.
 He is drawn into political drama by the beautiful, sensuous Sophie who asks him to photocopy a document detailing arms purchases between her lover and a man named Richard Roper.

 Roper, who puts on a public face to the world as a successful businessman and philanthropist is secretly dealing arms and peddling napalm and nerve gas …”the worst man in the world” as Sophie calls him before she meets a tragic end.
-And he is all right.
+And he is indeed.
 While his witty and charming veneer draw people in, what lies beneath is rotten to the core.
-This is a man who never lets down his guard, rarely trusts anyone and who quite cheerfully dispatches anyone who makes life difficult for him.
+This is a man who never lets down his guard, rarely trusts people and who quite cheerfully dispatches anyone who makes life difficult for him.
+Roper is played by the ever awesome Hugh Laurie, who portrays his cold-blooded character with much deliciousness and a smidge of icy smarm, clearly relishing every moment of it.

 When Pine is recruited by intelligence operative Angela Burr to infiltrate Roper’s operation, the fun begins.
 Pine draws on his experience as a hotel night manager, with his ability to smooth ruffled feathers and meet the needs of others with such charm and aplomb, to admirably lie his way into Roper’s inner circle.
 As the story unfolds and tensions escalate, Pine is the epitome of cool, calm and collected.
-He’s quite nice to look at too.
+He’s quite lovely to look at too.

 Tom Hollander has a fabulous turn as Corky, Roper’s right hand man.
 Standing at only 5’5″ his diminutive stature amongst everyone else’s towering height, seems to add off-kilter humour to his alcohol soaked performance as the only person who doubts Pine, but has a hard time convincing everyone else.